caiovini980/FlappyBirdClone/README.md

 The repository holds a Flappy Bird clone made with Unity.

 ## How the folders are structured?
-Lookinf forward to improve the quality of imports on each dependecy, was considered to divide the folder structure accordingly to features (player, obstacle, timer, etc.) instead of class relevance (controller, entity, etc.)
+Looking forward to improve the quality of imports on each dependecy, was considered to divide the folder structure accordingly to features (player, obstacle, timer, etc.) instead of class relevance (controller, entity, etc.)

 ##  How is the archtecture?
 For the archtecture, was used multiple controllers to handle with specific parts of the solution.
 For example: gameplay, Inputs, Score and UI<br><br>